apache/mxnet/docs/tutorials/java/mxnet_java_on_intellij.md

 ```

 To view the latest MXNet Maven packages, you can check [MXNet Maven package repository](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.apache.mxnet%22)

+Note :
+- Change the osx-x86_64 to linux-x86_64 if your platform is linux.
+- Change cpu into gpu if you have a gpu backed machine and want to use gpu.

 **Step 4.** Import dependencies with Maven: